borisflesch/mongoose-historise/README.md

 ## History structure

-The History of a document is automatically generated based on fields that have been modified when saving a document.
-It adds the following structure to your Mongoose Model:
+The history of a document is automatically generated based on fields that have been modified when saving a document.
+This plugin adds the following structure to your Mongoose Model:

 ```js
 {